Wesley Montgomery

 Wesley Montgomery (December 11, 1859 - February 14, 1937) was an Ontario apple farmer and political figure.
 He represented Northumberland East in the Legislative Assembly of Ontario from 1919 to 1923 as a United Farmers of Ontario member.

-He was born in Brighton Township, Canada West, the son of Cornelius Montgomery.
-Montgomery taught school for several years.
-In 1891, he married Gertrude Wade.
+He was born in Brighton Township, Canada West, the son of Cornelius Montgomery and Elizabeth Lawson, both of whom were Canadians.
+His grandfather immigrated to Canada from the United Kingdom in 1814.
+Montgomery taught at schools for several years.
+On May 28, 1891, he married Gertrude Wade, and together they had one daughter.
+He was a methodist.